t-murash/LAMMPS-UEFEX/README.md

 # USER-UEFEX
 The extensional package for the USER-UEF package in LAMMPS.
-This package is useful for Langevin dynamics and dissipative particle dynamics to apply uniform extensional flows.
+This package is useful for Langevin dynamics and dissipative particle dynamics to apply uniform extensional flows and also a simple shear flow.
 (The code will be released when our paper is accepted.)

 <img src="https://github.com/t-murash/USER-UEFEX/blob/master/gif/movie.gif" title="M=100, N=100 Kremer-Grest chains in a uniaxial elongational flow" width=300/>